 If you’re waitlisted, stay in the game – you were granted an interview for a reason and you weren’t rejected outright for a reason.
 The school is genuinely interested in you, but they can’t accept everyone.
 If this is a school you really want to go to, send updates, tell the admissions staff/dean that you want to go there, and hope for the best.
 I have very minimal experience with being on a waitlist because I chose not to play the waitlist game, but I have been following the school-specific threads on the SDN forums I was waitlisted at to see what people are doing once waitlisted and how things are going.

-At the Ivies, it seems that sending the admissions office multiple letters of intent and updates is the best way to go.
-I don’t understand how people can send in 3-4 update letters with meaningful updates over the course of a cycle, but they do, and it seems that those are the people who get in.
-If you’re waitlisted at one of these schools, get your pen and paper (or computer) ready and start drafting those letters.
+Unless the school indicates that they don’t accept any updates post-interview, it seems that sending the admissions office multiple significant updates and a letter of intent, if that is your top choice, is the best way to go.
+I don’t understand how people can send in three-four update letters with meaningful updates over the course of a cycle, but they do, and it seems that those are the people who get in.
+If you’re waitlisted at one of these schools, get your computer ready and start drafting those letters.
 It’s a game, and if you want to win you have to play it.
 Other schools don’t subscribe to this philosophy and would prefer not to receive updates or letters of intent.
-If you’re unsure whether or not the office will accept additions to your file, simply call and ask.
+If you’re unsure whether or not the office will accept additions to your file, simply contact them and ask.

 If you know you’re not going to attend a school, do both the admissions staff and other applicants a favor and withdraw as soon as possible.
 This is a courtesy more than anything else.

 If you’re fortunate enough to hold multiple acceptances, you’re going to ultimately have a decision to make.
-Unfortunately I can’t tell you what factors are most important in choosing a school; that’s going to be an extremely individualized set of criteria, and what’s most important is going to vary from one person to the next.
-My general piece of advice is to go to Second Look weekends/revisits at every school that you’re seriously considering.
+Unfortunately, I can’t tell you what factors are most important in choosing a school; that’s going to be an extremely individualized set of criteria, and what’s most important is going to vary from one person to the next.
+My general piece of advice is to go to Second Look Admitted Student days/weekends/revisits at every school that you’re seriously considering, whether virtually or in person.
 You’ll have plenty of opportunities to meet potential future classmates, talk with current students about questions/concerns you may have about your education, and get another fresh look at the institution.
 The final decision will probably be, more than anything, a gut feeling.
 Every program will have its strengths and weaknesses, and it’s up to you to determine whether you can live with those things or not.

 If you’re considering a school that is well known to provide scholarship money and/or merit-based financial aid but you’re concerned about costs, I would strongly recommend letting the admissions office know and asking to speak with either the admissions dean or the director of financial aid.
 Schools generally want to hold on to their accepted students, and you would be surprised at what they’re willing to do to try and convince you to come to their institution.
 Don’t expect anything, but asking for an increase in scholarship/financial aid awards isn’t inappropriate as long as it’s done tactfully and humbly.